1. About Cookies

 The contents of the cookie (as if it were the value of a data area).

-Note that Netscape Navigator does not support
+Note that Mozilla browser (Firefox) does not support

 blanks in the cookie value.